CCurl/c4/README.md

 - These primitves ARE NOT case sensitive (DUP = dup = Dup).
 - User-defined words ARE case sensitive.
 - The dictionary is separated from the CODE.
+- There is no ELSE, only IF/THEN.
+This is consistent with ColorForth.
 - A dictionary entry looks like this: (xt,flags,word-len,word,null terminator).
 - The maximum length of a word is configurable. (#define NAME_LEN xx)
 - The number of available dictionary entries is configurable. (#define DICT_SZ xxx)